 In our diminished and dissociated homo urbanus lives, we could stand to gain some small share in the fortitude of our spiritual ancestors, to whom this country owes so much, indeed everything, yet now knows so little.

-On a final note, it is fitting that the last of the martyrs to meet his glorious end, Noel Chabanel, who had such an antipathy to the work, and could never really learn the language, and who had to bind himself by vow to stay, was hatcheted by a renegade Huron on December 8th, 1649, the solemnity of the Immaculate Conception – a fitting day to close off their sacrifice.
+The last of the martyrs to meet his glorious end, Noel Chabanel, who had such an antipathy to the work, and could never really learn the language, and who had to bind himself by vow to stay, was hatcheted by a renegade Huron by a remote river.
+Hidden and unobserved, his offering may well have been the most fragrant of all.
+That was on December 8th, 1649, the solemnity of the Immaculate Conception – a fitting day to close off their sacrifice.

 Holy Canadian Martyrs, orate pro nobis!

 Prayer to the Canadian Martyrs

 Holy Martyrs and patrons,